dse/monospace-font-list/README.md

 are *not* the same width as other characters, I am likely to not include it, or to include it in this list with a caveat.

+Also I may or may not list all the grungy/rough/distressed fonts I can find.

 ---

 ---